Allium cernuum, Nodding Onion, Quart pot

 Allium cernuum, Nodding Onion, Quart Pot

-FS, Zone 3, blooms July to August, deer resistant, dry to medium, 1-1.5’ x .1’
+FS, Zone 3, blooms July to August, deer resistant, medium-wet to medium-dry, 1-1.5’ x .1’

 The common name for this plant comes from the flower ball facing downward.
 This position is thought to protect the nectar supply that short tongue native bees and beetles seek.
 When visiting the flowers for nectar, larger bees end up collecting only the pollen.